 a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-Yes b.
+No b.
 As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-Yes
+No c.
+If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?